School Support Plans for Deployment-Tips for Parents

 Go to a STOMP (Specialized Training of Military Parents) workshop or webinar to learn more about supporting military children in the classroom, community, and medical settings.
 Share about STOMP, a program of PAVE, as a resource to educate and empower military parents of children with special needs.

-STOMP has developed printable worksheets in honor of the Month of the Military Child:
+STOMP has developed printable worksheets in honor of the Month of the Military Child.
+These worksheets are available in the most common written languages spoken by multilingual military families, including Spanish, German, Tagalog, and French.**

 • Finding Your Tribe: a questionnaire to help children make friends and develop community after a move.